cwpearson/astaroth/doc/Astaroth_API_specification_and_user_manual/API_specification_and_user_manual.md

 | globalVertexIdx   | Holds the global index of the currently processed vertex.
 If there is only single device, then vertexIdx is the same as globalVertexIdx.
 Otherwise globalVertexIdx is offset accordingly. |
 | globalGridN       | Holds the dimensions of the computational domain.                                                                                                                                         |

-## Preprocessed functions
+## Preprocessed Functions

 The type qualifier `Preprocessed` indicates which functions should be evaluated immediately when entering a `Kernel` function.
 The return values of `Preprocessed` functions are cached and calling these functions during the stencil processing stage is essentially free.
 As main memory bandwidth is significantly slower than on-chip memories and registers, declaring reading-heavy functions as `Preprocessed` is critical for obtaining good performance in stencil codes.

-`Preprocessed` functions may only be defined in stencil assembly files.

 The built-in variables `vertexIdx`, `globalVertexidx` and `globalGridN` are available in all `Preprocessed` functions.

+## Device Functions

+The type qualifier `Device` indicates which functions can be called from `Kernel` functions or other `Device` functions.

 ## Uniforms